23f2003651/quiz-master-app-v2/README.md

 - [X] User register page
   - [X] create a new user using register page
   - [X] redirect to login page after successful registeration
+- [ ] Establishing API functionality for Subjects, Chapters and Quizes
+  - [ ] GET & POST for Subjects
+  - [ ] GET & POST for Chapters
+  - [ ] GET & POST for Quizes
 - [ ] Basic UI for user & admin pages
 - [ ] Giving functionality to admin pages
 - [ ] Giving functionality to user pages